IBM/watsonx-chatbot-lab/docs/lab-1/README.md

 Start by creating your first action.
 Remember that actions represent the topics your assistant can handle, such as “pay bill.”

+!!! tip
-**Pro tip**: You will be prompted to create your first action from scratch or from a template.
+    You will be prompted to create your first action from scratch or from a template.
 To follow along with our example you’ll want to choose the first option, but we definitely recommend exploring the templates at your disposal as you build out your proof of concept.
 You’ll find a number of options that are customer-ready, or that can expand on your first assistant’s abilities.

 ![](https://www.ibm.com/blog/wp-content/uploads/2021/12/Picture11-1.png)